 A schedule of courses for the upcoming term is available at each center.
-A projected schedule for the year is available online; click on "Academics," then on "Course Schedules."
+A projected schedule for the year is available online; click on "On Location," your center of choice, that center's term schedules and then the projected schedule.